 Statistical errors of the measured cross-section values comprise an uncertainty of the measured number of the breakup coincidences and of the luminosity.
-In all 189 kinematic configurations the statistical error in maximum of the crosssection distribution is 2% or less.
+In all 189 kinematic configurations the statistical error in maximum of the cross-section distribution is 2% or less.

-The systematic error of the cross section stems primarily from three sources: detection efficiency, luminosity determination, and background subtraction procedure.
-Uncertainty of efficiency for detecting proton-proton coincidences corresponds to accuracy of MC simulations and consists of two parts: the above-mentioned systematic error of hadronic interaction modeling (7%) and statistical accuracy of simulations.
-The latter one varies between 1% and 4%, reaching up to 10% (Fig. 12).
-Typical uncertainty of the background subtraction is of about 5% and this component is determined for each individual data point.
-Systematic uncertainty of the luminosity is between -2% and 3% and affects the common normalization factor for all data points.
-Finally, summing all the components in squares, we obtain systematic uncertainty of 8-15% in the central regions of the studied S distributions.
-At tails of the distributions, signal-to-background ratio decreases to about 6 and uncertainty of the background subtraction increases, so the total systematic uncertainty reaches up to 20%.
-The systematic uncertainties are presented as bands on the S distributions (Figs. 15-17) and included into calculations of χ^2 .
+The systematic error of the cross-section stems primarily from three sources: detection efficiency, luminosity determination and background subtraction procedure.
+Uncertainty of determination of efficiency for proton-proton coincidences corresponds to statistical accuracy of MC simulation and varies between 1% and 4%, reaching up to 7% for configurations with the lowest $\varphi{12}=20^{\circ}$ values (see Fig. 12).
+Typical uncertainty of the background subtraction is of about 5%.
+Only at low cross section values, mainly at the tails of the studied S-distributions, signal-to-background ratio reaches low values of 6 and the background subtraction introduces significant uncertainty of 13%.
+Systematic uncertainty of the luminosity is between -2% and 3%.
+Finally, systematic uncertainties of data points vary between 6% and 18%, dominating the total uncertainty of the result.
+They are presented as bands on the S distributions (Figs. 17 - 19) and included into calculations of χ^2 .